openaps/docs/docs/docs/Troubleshooting/Rig-NS-communications-troubleshooting.md

 6. Write your search query.
 Two examples are shown below.
 Make sure that you understand the structure of the data in your different collections, different collections have different date identifiers.

+**Search query for treatments added in 2017, and before March 20th 2018**
 ```json
 {
     "created_at": {